Best Home Gym Under ₹5000 in India (2026): Equipment Guide

 Best times to buy:

-- Avoid buying during peak demand periods (January post-New Year resolutions) — prices inflate and stock is limited.
+• Avoid buying in January post-New Year — prices inflate and stock of popular items sells out quickly.

 Frequently Asked Questions